Foreign relations of Solomon Islands

 The foreign policy of Solomon Islands As of 2008 was described by the Solomon Islands government as a "look north" policy, aimed as strengthening diplomatic and economic relations with Asian countries for development purposes.

-Diplomatic Representation
+Diplomatic representation

 Countries with diplomatic missions in Solomon Islands are Australia, Japan, New Zealand, Papua New Guinea, South Korea and the United Kingdom.
 The U.S. ambassador resident in Port Moresby, Papua New Guinea is also accredited to Solomon Islands.
 Canada, France, Germany, South Korea, Sweden and Malaysia have Honorary Consuls.

 Solomon Islands has diplomatic missions in Canberra, Papua New Guinea, at the United Nations in New York, where the ambassador there is also accredited as its ambassador to the United States of America, UNESCO in Paris and high commissioner to Canada and at the European Commission in Brussels where the representative is also accredited as High Commissioner to the UK.

 Diplomatic relations

-List of countries with Solomon Islands have diplomatic relations with:
+List of countries which the Solomon Islands maintains diplomatic relations with: